Nachiketa-A/AWS_Interview_Questions/README.md

 #### 11) Can we speed up data transfer in Snowball?
 How?

-**ANS :** Yes, some specific methods for speeding up Snowball are:
+**ANS :** To speed up Snowball transfers:

-By simply copying from different hosts to the same Snowball.
+Copy from multiple sources to the same Snowball.
-By creating a group of smaller files.
-This is helpful as it cuts down the encryption issues.
+Group smaller files together.
+This helps avoid encryption problems and speeds up the process.
 #### 12) How to establish a connection between the Amazon cloud and a corporate data centre?

 **ANS :** A VPN (Virtual Private Network) needs to be established between the Virtual private cloud and the organization’s network.
 Then, the connection can be created, and data can be accessed reliably.